raidantimosquitos/sdn_ids/mininet-topology/README.md

 ## TODO #1: Research on timestamps
 In order to implement some of the evaluation metrics earlier discussed, we must set timestamps during different events within the emulation.
-This still remains to be done, I think I need to add to the `topology.py` script, the steps 5 and 6 in this guide, so that the bridging and mirroring is automatically configured and then we can trigger some traffic generation functions for certain amounts of time and record the timestamps.
+This still remains to be done, then we can trigger some traffic generation functions for certain amounts of time and record the timestamps.
 We thus avoid using the Mininet CLI.

 ## TODO #2: Traffic patterns